Reed Doughty

-Reed Doughty (born November 4, 1982) is an American former professional football safety who played in the National Football League (NFL).
-He was drafted by the Washington Redskins in the sixth round, with the 173rd overall pick, of the 2006 NFL draft.
-He played college football at the University of Northern Colorado.
+Reed Doughty (born November 4, 1982) is an American former professional football player who was a safety for the Washington Redskins of the National Football League (NFL).
+He spent his entire eight-year NFL career with the Redskins and also played college football for the Northern Colorado Bears.

 Doughty is best known for taking over the starting job at free safety following the injury and subsequent death of Sean Taylor as well as for his public work to support organ donation, particularly for Americans with kidney disease.

+High School Career

+Doughty grew up in Johnstown, Colorado where he attended Roosevelt High School.
+Despite being diagnosed with hearing loss in kindergarten—a condition he managed by sitting at the front of classrooms and relying on hand signals on the field—he excelled as a three-sport letter winner.
+His impact on Roosevelt’s football program ultimately led to the retirement of his jersey number (24).

 College career

-During his college career, Doughty was a member of many Academic All-American teams, having graduated with a perfect 4.0 GPA in sport and exercise science.
+Doughty stayed local for college, attending Northern Colorado where he became the schools first-ever three-time Academic All-American, graduating with a degree in Sports and Exercise Science with a perfect 4.0 GPA.
 Doughty was also a finalist for the Draddy Trophy award (also known as the "Academic Heisman") following his senior year.

+As of 2025, Doughty ranks third overall in the program history for career total tackles (466), and tied for fifth all-time in career interceptions (14).
+Doughty also holds the Bears single-season record for tackles (159) and the single-game record for tackles (21) against Nebraska-Omaha on October 5, 2002.